 The system is being implemented to further strengthen European borders against terrorist and other security risks, so all applicants will be required to answer some ETIAS Security Questions in order for the visa waiver to be approved.
 After completing the simple online form with a range of personal and passport information, which will only take minutes, the approved ETIAS Bulgaria will be sent to the applicant via email, usually within 24-48 hours.

-However, the implementation of the ETIAS for Bulgaria will first depend on a unanimous EU vote for Bulgaria Schengen entry being granted before 2021.
+However, the implementation of the ETIAS for Bulgaria will first depend on a unanimous EU vote for Bulgaria Schengen entry being granted before the end of 2022.